 Wearable glasses, on the other hand, have a higher cost than the screen-based recording.
 But the merits they offer surely compensate for the prices these hardware companies charge.

-So the gaze points that you get from a wearable glasses is much much more accurate compare to static webcam based ones.
-We even know some clients (“eye tracking purists”) who use wearable glasses even for analyzing the U/X and designs for websites on a screen or laptop (which is a use case ideally suited for static eye trackers).
+So the gaze points that you get from a wearable glasses is much much more accurate compared to static webcam-based ones.
+We even know some clients (“eye-tracking purists”) who use wearable glasses even for analyzing the U/X and designs for websites on a screen or laptop (which is a use case ideally suited for static eye trackers).

 The Final Judgement!

-Like everything is life, this is a classic case of trade-off between cost and quality.
-In light of all the above-stated differences of the two eye tracking devices, it would be safe to say that if the budget allows, one should go for the wearable eye tracking glasses.
+Like everything in life, this is a classic case of a trade-off between cost and quality.
+In light of all the above-stated differences of the two eye-tracking devices, it would be safe to say that if the budget allows, one should go for the wearable eye-tracking glasses.
 The benefits being portability, easy to carry out any kind of study and simulation with the real-world environment.
-And more importantly the data you get is very accurate and useful for generating targeteted insights.
+And more importantly, the data you get is very accurate and useful for generating targeted insights.

 Despite its advantages, we observe that one of the key reasons why some clients try to shy away from wearable based eye-tracking is the issue related to coding the gaze data for further quantitative analysis.
 However, with SmartGaze, we have completely automated that part of the process.
 What used to take weeks to analyze, can now be done in a matter of hours.
 If you are curious, please do reach out with your thoughts and we are always happy to discuss 🙂

 Liked the blog?
-Read our other blog to gain an insight into the challenges of setting up an eye tracking study.
+Read our other blog to gain an insight into how object detection is helpful in conducting market research

 Let us know your thoughts about the blog in the comment section below.